 This option is obviously a little more invasive than pills, since you self-administer regular injections that are designed to help your hormones and body prepare for pregnancy.
 You’ll be carefully monitored during this time (source).

 For all the same reasons PCOS makes it hard to conceive, it makes it more likely to miscarry.
 I know, enough bad news already!

 The bright side is that everything you can do to get pregnant helps you stay that way.
-A miscarriage can happen in any pregnancy, especially if the mother-to-be isn’t in peak health.
+A miscarriage can happen in any pregnancy.
 PCOS increases the chance of miscarriage, but that doesn’t mean the risk can’t be managed (source).

-Good health, regular doctor appointments, a wholesome diet, and pregnancy-safe exercise can be the difference between a full term, successful pregnancy or a miscarriage.
+Good health, regular preconception appointments, a wholesome diet, and pregnancy-safe exercise can improve the chances for a full term, successful pregnancy.
 Once you put your body first, you’ll begin to see a better you, and improve your chances for a successful pregnancy.

 Other Risks While Pregnant with PCOS

 Once the first trimester has passed, the chances of miscarriage drop.
 However, there is still one thing to watch out for when it comes to PCOS.